 Ontario’s Plan for Justice Centres

-Justice centres differ from traditional courtrooms by delivering justice in a community setting.
-The centres bring together justice, health and social services to address the root causes of crime, break the cycle of offending, and improve community safety.
+Justice centres move justice out of the traditional courtroom into a community setting.
+The centres bring together justice, health, and social services to address the root causes of crime, break the cycle of offending, and improve community safety.

-Justice centres hold individuals accountable for their offences while simultaneously connecting them to services that reduce their risk of re-offending (for example, health, mental health and addictions, housing, employment, and social services).
-Central to the justice centre model is the focus on better supporting victims and communities harmed by crime.
+Justice centres hold individuals accountable for their offences while connecting them to services (such as health, mental health, addictions, housing, and employment supports) that reduce the risk of re-offending.
+Central to the justice centre model is a commitment to better support victims and communities harmed by crime.

 Justice centres have been established in over 70 different communities around the world.
 These centres have reduced crime rates, decreased gang participation and activity, supported frontline officers and service providers, and contributed to healthier and safer communities.

-Ontario’s plan for justice centres builds on past conversations with communities, including the community needs assessments conducted in Toronto-downtown East, Kenora and London in 2017 and 2018.
-You can read the community needs assessment reports to learn more about what we heard during these consultations:
+Ontario’s plan for justice centres builds on past conversations with communities, including community needs assessments conducted in Toronto-downtown East, Kenora, and London in 2017 and 2018.

 The government will establish justice centres in four communities: (1) Toronto-downtown East, (2) Toronto-Northwest, (3) Kenora, and (4) London.

 Our needs assessment demonstrated that communities in Toronto’s downtown east are hard at work breaking cycles of offending and victimization for Ontarians affected by homelessness, poverty, and mental health and addiction issues.

 To help local justice, health, and social service partners, we are exploring approaches that seek to improve both urban community health and criminal justice outcomes.
 Our focus will be on breaking the cycle of offending by addressing both criminogenic factors and social determinants of health.